We Don't Need to Whisper: Promotion

 In September 2005, after spending months avoiding publicity, DeLonge announced his new Angels & Airwaves project and promised "the greatest rock and roll revolution for this generation."
 His statements—containing predictions that the album would usher in an "entire new culture of the youth" and lead to the band's dominance—were regarded as highly grandiose in the press and mocked and set sources in his belief that his album would become a recording critics would refer to two decades on as the album of the 2000s, or the sole successor to what he considered the most recent "important" album, Nirvana's Nevermind (1991).
-He also contended he began writing Whisper immediately following the release of Blink-182, seeing it as a "force to be reckoned with" that he "knew [he] had to beat" and while wishing to take the project to "that Police level, that Joshua Tree level", he observed in interviews that prior to Blink-182's hiatus, he thought Angels & Airwaves would become a highly important band.
+He also said that he began writing Whisper immediately following the release of Blink-182, seeing it as a "force to be reckoned with" which he "knew [he] had to beat" while wishing to take the project to "that Police level, that Joshua Tree level".
+He observed in interviews that prior to Blink-182's hiatus, he thought Angels & Airwaves would become a highly important band.
 The other band members did not refute DeLonge's press statements, viewing them as tongue-in-cheek and offering little substance.

 Thoroughly utilized by the band, DeLonge often discussed minor details and plans for accompanying films and other promotional matter, and his managers approached him having an "intervention" in which they disquietingly questioned his frame of mind.
 His ambitious beliefs were intensified by his addiction to Vicodin, a drug which he used due to his back problem and did not try out again when he was unable to obtain it for a week, hallucinating and deep in withdrawal.